 Queensland Boulder Opal

-Queensland Boulder Opal are uniquely attractive Opals from sparse deposits spread over a huge area of the Australian state of Queensland.
-Prized for its contrasting colors, Queensland Boulder Opal’s popularity has skyrocketed over the last 20 years.
+Undeniably beautiful, Australian Opal appears to have a rainbow trapped within.
+Mined since 1849, they’re colorful as their country of origin.
+Discovered in 1869, Queensland Boulder Opal are distinctively attractive Opals from sparse deposits, widely dispersed over an enormous area of the Australian state of Queensland.
+Prized for its coveted contrasting colors, Queensland Boulder Opal’s popularity has skyrocketed over the last 20 years.
+While their unique character and unrivalled beauty keeps Australia the world’s premier Opal origin, availability continues to reduce, irrespective of continuously growing demand.

 Hardness 5.5 – 6.5